Cranos Williams Named Goodnight Distinguished Professor

 Williams’ teaching accolades would soon follow.
 In 2013, his exemplary teaching was recognized through the William F. Lane Outstanding Teaching Award.

 Williams was honored in 2019 with the Alcoa Foundation Engineering Research Achievement Award, which recognizes young faculty who have accomplished outstanding research achievements during the preceding three years.
 In that same year, Williams was one of two NC State faculty selected to attend the National Academy of Engineering’s Frontiers of Engineering Symposium.
 In 2020, Williams was promoted to full professor in the Department of Electrical and Computer Engineering.

 In 2021, shortly before he was named a Goodnight Distinguished Professor, Williams was honored with the Alumni Association Outstanding Research Award and induction into the NC State Research Leadership Academy.

 Williams’ professorship was made possible through a gift from Dr. Jim and Mrs. Ann Goodnight.
 The Goodnights are NC State alumni and served as co-chairs of the recently concluded Think and Do the Extraordinary Campaign.
-Jim Goodnight — the founder and CEO of SAS — earned a B.S. in applied mathematics in 1965, an M.S. and doctorate in statistics in 1968 and 1972, respectively, and the university conferred an honorary degree to him in 2002.
-Ann Goodnight earned a B.A. in political science in 1968, works as the senior director of community relations at SAS and serves on the North Carolina State University Board of Trustees.
+Jim Goodnight —the founder and CEO of SAS — earned his B.S. in applied mathematics in 1965, his M.S. and doctorate in statistics in 1968 and 1972, respectively, and the university conferred an honorary degree to him in 2002.
+Ann Goodnight earned her B.A. in political science in 1968, works as the senior director of community relations at SAS and serves on the North Carolina State University Board of Trustees.